 Our management is primarily responsible for assessing and managing risk, while our Board of Directors is responsible for overseeing management's execution of its responsibilities.
 Our Board of Directors is supported by its committees in fulfillment of this responsibility.
 For example, our Audit Committee focuses on our overall financial risk by evaluating our internal controls and disclosure policies as well as ensuring the integrity of our financial statements and periodic reports.
-The Audit Committee strives to create incentives that encourage an appropriate level of risk-taking consistent with our business strategy.
+The Audit Committee also monitors compliance with legal and regulatory requirements.
+Our Remuneration Committee strives to create incentives that encourage an appropriate level of risk-taking consistent with our business strategy.
 Finally, our Corporate Governance and Nominating Committee ensures that our governance policies and procedures are appropriate in light of the risks we face.